Tip of the Month: Winexpert Wine Ageing Guidelines

 Approximate Ageing Potential for Winexpert Wines

 Most wines will improve with age when stored and kept under the right conditions.
-The first 3 months of ageing are the most dramatic for the wine due to the bottle shock coming off and the wine calming down.
-Below you will find the Ageing guideline for your wine typ
+The first three months of aging are the most dramatic for the wine due to the bottle shock coming off and the wine calming down.
+Below you will find the Ageing guideline for your wine type.
+Reach out to our team with any questions you may have.

-** Potential ageing is an approximation.
-There are many variables that can affect ageing times such as cellar temperature.
-Ideally you should store your wines in a controlled climate of 55˚-65˚F and no temperature fluctuations will keep your wine longer.
+** Potential aging is an approximation.
+There are many variables that can affect aging times, such as cellar temperature.
+Ideally, you should store your wines in a controlled climate of 55˚-65˚F, and no temperature fluctuations will keep your wine longer.

 Phase 1: Improving until it is at its peak, this phase allows the wine to develop a bouquet and show its true varietal characteristics.

-Phase 2: Holding at its peak, in this phase the wine will not improve anymore.
+Phase 2: Holding at its peak, the wine will not improve any further during this phase.

-Phase 3: Past its peak and on its way down, the wine will slowly lose fruitiness and structure, which can lead to oxidization if it is left too long past the peak.
+Phase 3: Past its peak and on its way down, the wine will slowly lose fruitiness and structure, which can lead to oxidation if it is left too long past the peak